Chinese transport "workhorses" extending military's reach

 These operations have stretched the logistics capacity of the China's navy with its three most capable supply ships on almost permanent duty, according to details of the deployments announced by the Chinese military.

-However, these deployments have provided an opportunity for the ships and crews to practise and refine the ongoing resupply of warships, highly skilled manoeuvres that are essential to keeping warships at sea for long periods, naval experts say.
+However, these deployments have provided an opportunity for the ships and crews to practice and refine the ongoing resupply of warships, highly skilled maneuvers that are essential to keeping warships at sea for long periods, naval experts say.

-China's defence ministry said that the frigate Mianyang, destroyer Harbin and the supply ship Weishanhu sailed on Feb.
-16 from Qingdao on the 14th of these anti-piracy deployments.
+China's defense ministry said that the frigate Mianyang, destroyer Harbin and the supply ship Weishanhu sailed on February 16 from Qingdao on the 14th of these anti-piracy deployments.